AVA Festival

-The AVA Festival is a Belfast-based recurring event for the audio and visual arts, founded in 2015.
-Initially a one-day event, the festival has grown to take place over a weekend.
-It has been held at various sites in Belfast, including an old B&Q warehouse, playing fields, and the Titanic Slipway.
-The festival includes international and local acts, and artists that have played at the festival include Holly Lester, Larry Heard, LSDXOXO, Orbital, and Bicep.
-AVA events have also been held in Holland, Great Britain, and India.
+AVA Festival is an annual Belfast-based event, founded in 2015.
+Initially a one-day event, the Audio-Visual Arts festival has grown to take place over a weekend, at the start of each summer.
+It has been held at various sites in Belfast, including T13, S13 (a former B&Q warehouse), Boucher Playing Fields.
+Since 2022, AVA has taken place on The Titanic Slipway.
+The festival includes international and local acts, and artists that have played at the festival include Underworld, Bicep, Central Cee, Peggy Gou, Holly Lester, Larry Heard, LSDXOXO, Orbital, and Kerri Chandler.
+AVA events have also been held in Holland, Great Britain, and India, with a second weekend-long event held in London.

 History

-The festival was founded in 2015 by Sarah McBriar, brother of Matthew McBriar of Bicep, who following attending the Glastonbury Festival had wanted to bring a similar event to Belfast.
+The festival was founded in 2015 by Sarah McBriar, sister to Matthew McBriar of Bicep, who following attending the Glastonbury Festival had wanted to bring a similar event to Belfast.
 The name AVA was derived as an acronym for Audio, Visual, and Arts.
 While the inaugural event was in Belfast in 2015, the festival has also been held in Mumbai, Amsterdam, Glasgow and London.
 The initial event had c.
 1,500 attendees for a one-day event, which by 2022 had increased in time-span to be a weekend event with c.
 16,000 attendees.
 In 2018 the event was held in an "old B&Q warehouse", the 2020 event was cancelled due to the COVID-19 pandemic, in 2021 the event was held at the Boucher Road Playing Fields in Belfast, and in 2022 AVA was held at the Titanic Slipway also in Belfast.